 Emergency contraception does come in different forms.
 However, most often, "the morning-after pill" refers to Plan B One-Step (and generics like Next Choice One Dose) that come with a single pill and can be purchased over the counter at the drugstore.
 "The Plan B pill is a form of emergency contraception that can either prevent or delay ovulation.
 It can also stop an egg from undergoing fertilization or prevent a fertilized egg from implanting in the uterine lining," explains Michelle Metz, a general ob-gyn.

 "It consists of a medication called levonorgestrel, which is similar to the hormone progesterone," adds Zev Williams, MD, PhD, chief of the Division of Reproductive Endocrinology and Infertility at Columbia University Medical Center.
 "Ovulation, which refers to the release of an egg from the ovary, occurs when the brain releases a hormone, called luteinizing hormone.
 The LH travels through the blood from the brain to the ovary and signals the egg to be released," Williams says.
 Plan B prevents LH from being released and thereby prevents ovulation.

 No ovulation = no egg = no fertilization.
 Additionally, emergency contraception makes it much less likely you'll get pregnant but doesn't terminate an existing pregnancy.

-After taking it, you'll probably experience side effects
+After taking Plan B, you will probably experience side effects

 Some women experience nausea, vomiting, or headache, while others experience no side effects at all.
 "Breast tenderness (progesterone causes the milk glands to swell), bloating, mood swings (caused by hormonal fluctuation), sleepiness, and/or dizziness are common after taking emergency contraception," Williams says.
 "Another way to think about it is this: If a pregnancy occurs, progesterone is produced in the placenta and levels remain elevated throughout the pregnancy—so if you're taking a progesterone pill, you're getting all the symptoms of pregnancy," he adds.